 Constructive alignment starts with identifying ILOs.
 These outcomes are written using specific action verbs that describe what we want students to do, like „explain,” „analyze,” or „demonstrate.”
 These verbs represent the skills and actions that students need to perform within the context of the unit or the subject.
 Once the ILOs are defined, the next step is designing TLAs that encourage students to practice and engage with those verbs.
 For example, if the ILO is for students to „analyze” a case study, the TLA might involve group discussions, problem-solving exercises, or debates that encourage critical thinking and in-depth exploration of the case.
 The idea is that when students actively engage with the verbs in the ILOs, they are more likely to achieve the desired outcomes.

 Finally, the ATs are selected to measure whether students have achieved the ILOs.
 The assessments should directly reflect the verbs in the ILOs and give students an opportunity to demonstrate their understanding.
 For instance, if the ILO asks students to „analyze” a case study, then the assessment could involve asking students to critically examine a new case study and identify key issues, draw conclusions, and propose solutions.
-This ensures that the assessment aligns with the learning outcome by requiring students to apply the analytical skills they’ve developed.
+This ensures that the assessment aligns with the learning outcome by requiring students to apply the analytical skills they have developed.
 The assessments tell us whether and how well each student has met the criteria set out in the ILOs (Biggs, Tang, & Kennedy, 2022).

 Figure 1.
 Constructive alignment as a holistic interactive system.
 Adapted from Biggs, Tang, & Kennedy, (2022)